kunlabora/event-sourced-magnum-sal/README.md

 Postpone creating domain classes as long as possible, purely rely on the `EventStream` instead.

 ## Tips
 Start with starting a game with at least two players.
+Assume that the setup has been completed.
+Don't start with the town actions.
 Try to stall creating domain classes until you've implemented the _chain rule_.